Help With Depression and Anxiety in the Elderly

 Talk to them and listen.
 Listening can encourage them to pour out their problems and give them comfort.
 Listen attentively and do not pass any judgment or offer advice.
 Just listen because that is what they want at that moment.

 Give them something to care for, like a pet dog.
 This will also give them something to look forward to, which is good as a psychological and physical relief.
 Pets will also give the elderly the needed companionship.

 Depression is a serious matter and accepts it as a form of illness or disability.
 Do not expect your elders to just buck-up and be themselves again the next moment.
 Help to tackle their problem by breaking it into smaller tasks and steps so that they easily handle them.

-Sometimes having children around will help lift their mood, especially if it is their grandchildren.
+Sometimes having children around can lift their mood, especially if it is their grandchildren.
 In some cases this may not work.
 It might even be stressful and increase their hypertension level.
-So assess the situation and see which work best.
+So, assess the situation and see which work best.